-And London’s most iconic al fresco arts space, the Regent’s Park Open Air Theatre, is back open for business this summer.
+…so we’ll leave it to the professionals taking to the stage at London’s most iconic al fresco arts space, the Regent’s Park Open Air Theatre, which is back open for business this summer.

-There’s also bar on site, as well as a cafe, some covered dining, a grill, and a pre-theatre drinks service.
-They even have a dedicated lawn for picnicking, and you can bring your own food from home.
+There’s also bar on site, as well as a café, some covered dining, a grill, and a pre-theatre drinks service.
+They even have a dedicated lawn just outside the theatre for picnicking, and you can bring your own food from home.

 Which is good.
 Most theatres usually have a blanket ban.

-NOTE: Regent’s Park Open Air Theatre’s summer season runs from 17th June – 25th September.
-Tickets start at £17 for the films, comedy and kids’ shows, and £25 for Carousel and Romeo & Juliet.
+NOTE: Regent’s Park Open Air Theatre’s summer 2023 season runs from 10th May – 3rd September.
+Tickets start at £25 for the main productions.
 You can find out more, and book, at their website right HERE.